 - When browning the butter, keep an eye on the pan at all times.
 The butter can burn very easily and quickly.
 So when you brown the butter, mix it constantly, and don’t walk away!

 - After your butter has browned, immediately remove it from the heat and pour the brown butter into a heat-safe mixing bowl to cool completely to room temperature.
 If you will remove the brown butter from the heat and do not pour it into a heat-safe mixing bowl, it will keep cooking and will burn.

 - Add some of your favorite add-ins!
-Make this recipe your own and add your favorite muffins add-ins: chocolate chips, chopped walnuts, chopped pecans, chocolate chunks, banana slices, chopped fruit, and more!
+Make this recipe your own and add your favorite banana bread add-ins: chocolate chips, chopped walnuts, chopped pecans, chocolate chunks, banana slices, chopped fruit, and more!
 Be creative!